backdrop-contrib/filehash/README.md

 setting off, and enable the dedupe validator in the field widget settings for a particular file upload form.

+If a file being hashed does not exist or is unreadable, a warning will be logged, unless the "suppress warnings" checkbox is checked.

 ## Implementing custom logic